 - Strategy and Oversight

-Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this program will show participants how to interpret financial statements, calculate the value of income and payments, and evaluate projects based on cost and revenue implications.
-In short, participants will gain a new or richer understanding of the financial drivers in a business and how to make decisions in a financial context.
+This program will show participants how to interpret financial statements, calculate the value of income and payments, and evaluate projects based on cost and revenue implications.
+Participants will gain a new understanding of the financial drivers in a business and how to make decisions in a financial context.

 Capstone Case Discussion

 A highlight of the program is the capstone case discussion, which builds on all the concepts taught in the course.
-Participants will evaluate a firm’s financial statements and apply their knowledge to determine if the firm can achieve a turnaround after undergoing a financial crisis.
+Participants will evaluate a firm’s financial statements and apply their knowledge to determine whether the firm can achieve a turnaround after undergoing a financial crisis.

 Overall, you will: